74 Years of Happy, Healthy Cats

 The FIFe can be considered as the United Nations of Cat Federations.
-In fact it is a federation of national members representing, at present, 40 countries with 42 full members and 2 countries with a probational member, but whose numbers continue to grow.
-These member organisations have chosen to follow the same rules with regard to the breed standards, cattery names, shows, judges and student judges.
+In fact it is a federation of national members representing, at present, 40 countries with 42 full members, but whose numbers continue to grow.
+These member organisations have chosen to follow the same rules with regard to the breed standards, breeding and registration, cattery names, shows, judges and student judges.
 This common interest has, over the years, been consolidated to create the high standard and international reputation of the FIFe.

 One lady’s dream becomes reality